tajmone/hugo-book/README.md

     AsciiDoc source documents are very versatile when it comes to their final use, for they can be converted to a variety of output formats beside PDF, including HTML based formats (websites, ePub, Mobi/Kindle, Microsoft CHM Help), and many other formats.

     For example, someone wishing to create a dedicated Hugo IDE could reuse these sources to include _The Hugo Book_ as a CHM Help file.

-    Someone wishing to create a website dedicated to IF documents could just drop these sources into the CMS sources folder and be up and running.
+    Many CMSs and static website generators support AsciiDoc, which means that someone wishing to create a website dedicated to IF documents could just drop these sources into the CMS sources folder and be up and running.

-    Many CMSs and static website generators support AsciiDoc, which means that these sources can be simply dropped in the sources folder and they're ready to be served online as website pages.

     The list of supported output formats will grow in time, as the AsciiDoc projects evolve.
-    Since the advent of the [Asciidoctor] implementation we've seen a new wave of interest in the AsciiDoc format, and many new projects have come into being, including new backends for output formats.
+    Since the advent of the [Asciidoctor] implementation we've seen a new wave of interest in the AsciiDoc format, and many new projects have come into being, including new output formats backends.

 - __Separation between styles and contents__.